-- Explore attitudes and values around drug misuse. - Practice decision making skills. - Become aware of peer pressure. - Develop assertiveness skills. - Consider the consequences of risk taking behaviours. - Learn how to access sources of help and information. - Emphasis the benefits of a healthy lifestyle. - Evaluate media messages on drug use.
+- Explore attitudes and values around drug misuse. - Practice decision making skills. - Become aware of peer pressure. - Develop assertiveness skills. - Consider the consequences of risk taking behaviours. - Learn how to access sources of help and information.

+- Emphasis the benefits of a healthy lifestyle. - Evaluate media messages on drug use.

-Outside agencies may be involved in the planning and teaching of the drug education programme such as the local School Beat Officer.
+Outside agencies may be involved in the planning and teaching of the drug education programme such as the School Beat Office PC Greg Steer.